openstreetmap/stateofthemap-2024/venue/index.md

 <h2 class='space-bottom1' id='safety'>Personal Safety</h2>

-Nairobi is a quite welcoming city in general, but not every corner is [safe](https://www.gov.uk/foreign-travel-advice/kenya/safety-and-security#crime): mugging, robbery and carjacking are frequent incidents.
-One should consider the company of a local person to visit most places around the city, especially Eastleigh, Central Business District, Mathare, Kibera and slum areas, as well as isolated areas in general.
-You might be at higher risk of attracting muggers if you appear to be in ownership of expensive items.
-Be vigilant at all times, but especially so around bus stations, railway stations and airports.
-Also be aware of thieves posing as police officers and private security guards.
+While in Nairobi, please remain vigilant and aware of your surroundings.
+Avoid displaying valuable items and be cautious when using public transportation or walking alone, especially after dark—Utilise reputable taxi services or rideshare apps rather than hailing cabs from the street.
+Keep your belongings secure and be mindful of pickpockets in crowded areas.
+Avoid speaking with strangers and be cautious of unsolicited offers or assistance.

-**Should you get attacked, do not resist!
-In an emergency, contact the emergency services on 999 or 112.**
+In an emergency, contact local authorities via 999 or 112 or our on-site support team immediately.

-The conference will try to provide sufficient information about personal safety in Nairobi.
-Aditionally, local volunteers can give further advice, answer your questions and help.

-LGBTQ community members are allowed to enter Kenya but it is important to mention that the nation is conservative when it comes to traditions and practices and therefore public showcasing of such related acts might expose one to public criticism.
-Kenyan law criminalizes same-sex sexual activity.
-Enforcement of the law is rare but restrained behaviour in public is nonetheless advised.
-LGBTQI+ advocacy organizations, such as the Gay and Lesbian Coalition of Kenya, do have been permitted to register and conduct activities.
-Please also consult the travel advisories of your home country before coming.
+LGBTQ+ community members are allowed to enter Kenya; still, it is vital to note that you may face unique challenges, and it is important to exercise discretion and awareness of local social norms.
+Kenyan law criminalises same-sex sexual activity; however, enforcement of the law is rare, but restrained behaviour in public is nonetheless advised.
+Nairobi has a more progressive outlook compared to other regions in the country, and there is a growing LGBTQ+ community and support organisations such as the National Gay and Lesbian Human Rights Commission (NGLHRC) and Gay and Lesbian Coalition of Kenya(GALCK+) within the city.
+The SotM committee also has a zero-tolerance policy on discrimination, harassment or any form of mistreatment; please reach out in case of any incidences.

+<h3>Tourism</h3>

+Kenya is a popular tourist destination throughout the year.
+Tourist attractions range from the white sandy beaches at the coast to scenic landscapes, memorable mountain expeditions and the majestic beauty of a wide variety of flora and fauna.
+Kindly visit [“48 Hours in Nairobi: A Short Guide to the Magical City For The Active Traveller”](https://tinyurl.com/NBOTourismGuide).

+Most of the listed places can be accessed via a taxi; however, if you plan to visit a series of locations, we recommend booking with a local travel agency for easier facilitation.
+The month of September is also known for the great wildebeest migration in the savannah of the Maasai Mara, in case you might wish to spend a few more days in Kenya.

+<h3>Food</h3>

+Nairobi is a multicultural city, which makes it a hub of diverse culinary experiences, offering a range of options for foodies from local to international dishes.
+You can find these restaurants within the central business district or outside.
+Depending on your taste buds for the day, you will find the restaurant that fits.

 <h2 class='space-bottom1' id='getting-to'>Getting to Nairobi</h2>